josephlarralde/soundworks-create/dev/README.md

 #### `ENV`

-Define which env config file should be used to run the server.
+Define which environment config file should be used to run the application.
 Environment config files are located in the `/config/env` directory.

 For example, given the following config files:

 ```
 ├─ config